techidaily/site-facebook-video-files/source/_posts/new-facebook-id-video-overview-length-aspect-ratio-frame-rate.md

 ![facebook cover video](https://images.wondershare.com/filmora/article-images/2021/facebook-cover-video.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/U_aNKnMTPjo?si=Og_mEt7NP3Fbsg2n" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 So, with a thorough idea about Cover Video Facebook Size and other related information such as Facebook Cover Video Aspect Ratio, Dimensions, Format, or others, the final output video shall reflect your business rightly and up to the mark.
 All the relevant information will assist you with Facebook Page Cover Video size and other details.
 Just go through them and be ready with your perfect video to get displayed on your profile.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2 What Facebook Cover Video can be used for?